 Craig Barton’s lovely little starter on Algebraic Misconceptions (this one is truly tried and tested – I used it as a starter for a lesson observation and followed it up with a class discussion on what advice students would give to students making the kind of errors here – it went down rather well with the observers!)

 Thank you to all the great authors of these resources.

 On the subject of mistakes, the Classic Mistakes websitehas a gallery of posters of classic errors made in Mathematics.
 These could be a prompt for a useful discussion starter activity.
 Note that an audio file is also available for each poster.

 The project includes the use of Bloom’s Taxonomy as an aid to thinking about the level of challenge / thinking required for a question.
 One of the consistently popular posts on this blog is Bloomin’ Mathematicswhich has links to several resources on Bloom’s Taxonomy.
-Of particular interest here on questions is an excellent resource: a booklet of sample questions which has been created as part of a project funded by the NCETM on Questioning the use of Bloom’s Taxonomy (scroll down the page for the final report).
+Of particular interest here on questions is an excellent resource: This booklet of sample questions has been created as part of a project funded by the NCETM on Questioning the use of Bloom’s Taxonomy.